Operational Risk Sound Practice Guidance

 What you'll learn in this guide:

-Operational resilience is defined as the ability of an organisation to deliver critical operations through disruption.
-It is an outcome rather than a risk and as such has historically been implicitly managed proactively through an organisation’s Operational Risk Management Framework (ORMF) and IT/Cyber monitoring and reactively through incident response, business continuity, crisis, and recovery frameworks.
+Operational resilience is defined as the ability of an organization to deliver critical operations through disruption.
+It is an outcome rather than a risk and as such has historically been implicitly managed proactively through an organization’s Operational Risk Management Framework (ORMF) and IT/Cyber monitoring and reactively through incident response, business continuity, crisis, and recovery frameworks.

 Download the full guide to learn:

 - Comparing the Benefits of Internal and External Event Data

 - Setting impact tolerance

 - Implementation challenges